addiewc/Sagittarius/README.md

 | --- EvoDevo/: experimental code for the Evo-Devo dataset, including:
 |       | --- simulate_new_EvoDevo_measurements.ipynb: notebook to simulate a new EvoDevo dataset at unmeasured
 |                                                      time points for all species and organ combinations.
+|       | --- dataset/: files for the EvoDevo dataset.
 |
 | --- LINCS/: experimental code for the LINCS dataset, including:
 |       | --- simulate_new_LINCS_measurements.ipynb: notebook to simulate a new LINCS dataset at unmeasured dose